GARV-k/T2ICount/README.md

 | DAVE        |    58.78     |    11.76     |
 | T2ICount (Ours)    |    5.99     |    10.55     |

-We hope that this small subset can serve as a evaluation set to verify whether a model is truly performing zero-shot object counting.
+We hope that this small subset can serve as an evaluation set to verify whether a model is truly performing zero-shot object counting.

 ## Run the Code
 **Train**.